Ecosantos/Estudos/Plot functions guide.md

 Hi everybody!

 I'm studying how some functions behave and how could be useful express theoretical plots using R.
-If you want to contribute show some more possibilityes please do your commmits
+If you want to contribute with more examples please add your commmits

 #Example 1
 eq = function(x){x^-11}